 Beginning in 2013, a Cash Balance formula was added to replace the Final Average Pay ("FAP") formula.
 Employees eligible for U.S. benefits on December 31, 2012 receive transition benefits, which provide the greater of the benefit under the Cash Balance and FAP formulas through December 31, 2019, or the date the participant terminates employment or loses retirement plan eligibility, if earlier.
-Only Mr. Guindo is eligible for transition benefits.
+Only Mr. DeLuca and Mr. Chattopadhyay are eligible for transition benefits.